healde/Excel-VBA/importation/README.md

 ## 🖌 Special behaviors

-### Import with making queryTable that already exist will remove the old one

-### cannot refresh Table where connections have been disabled

 ### Add query with spaces arround the name

 When you rename a query name or when you use it through any process refering to it, start and end spaces should be then escaped.
 But when you add query within Vba, so you can get multiple same looking queries (which are not).
 However you should then not be able to rename a query like another nor to confirm a name with spaces arround, and you can refer to a query only if it exists with a conform name.